uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

 When the ``stdout`` is given, it can be eiter a true value (e.g. ``true``, ``True``, ``Yes``, ``ON`` in YAML), a false value, or a string that makes for a valid name in the ScriptEngine context.
-If ``stdout`` is set to true (the default), then the standard output of the command is printed as a log message (on the info level).
+If ``stdout`` is set to true (the default), then the standard output of the command is printed as log messages (on the info level).
 When ``stdout`` is false, the standard output of the command is ignored.